-- Custom Fields (create fields for anything else you’d like to track)
+- Custom Fields, where you can create a place for anything else you’d like to track

-While you use this information to attract them, it’s also a perk to be able to tell your agents that you keep track of important paperwork like E&O, contracts, & licenses for them.
-With AgencyBloc, you can even set up automation to ensure they’re reminded when E&O, contract, and license expirations or renewals are approaching.
+While you use this information to track potential employees, it’s also beneficial to tell prospects about it so they know you’re able to keep track of important paperwork like E&O, contracts, and licenses for them.
+With AgencyBloc, you can even set up workflows to ensure they’re reminded when E&O, contract, and license expirations or renewals are approaching.

-Learn More About AgencyBloc for Agent Recruitment & Management
+AgencyBloc Can Help With Agent Recruitment & Management

-AgencyBloc is an agency management system that helps life and health insurance agencies grow their business with an industry-specific CRM, commissions processing, and integrated business and sales automation.
+Our agency management system helps life and health insurance agencies grow their business, stay organized, and ensure smooth agency operations.